Day 27 of the Legacy Notebook Series

 P.S.
 Looking for the rest of the series?
 You can find it here.

 Stronger Wallet’s Legacy Notebook series information is intentionally general in nature and covers typical scenarios.
 You may have special circumstances that need to be considered.
 Always consult a trusted advisor before making big decisions about your financial legacy.
-Feel free to send me questions along the way at strongerwallet [at] gmail.com.
+Feel free to send me questions along the way at lesley[at]strongerwallet.com.

-Subscribe to get the Legacy Notebook series delivered to your inbox.
+Enter your name and e-mail to get the Legacy Notebook guide delivered to your inbox.
+Totally free.